Skip to content

 3. Sculpture Groupe d’Apollon:

-This group of sculptures atop the Palais Garnier was designed by French sculptor Aimé Millet.
-The group is made of Apollo and two sculptures depicting Poetry and Music.
-The bronze sculptures might be harder to see clearly in comparison to other sculptural works on the building of the opera house, due to their location.
-However, they’re definitely worth a try and get a glimpse of admiration for their fine work.
+French sculptor Aimé Millet designed this group of sculptures atop the Palais Garnier.
+The group consists of Apollo and two sculptures depicting Poetry and Music.
+Due to their location, the bronze sculptures might be more complex to see clearly than other sculptures in the opera house’s building.
+However, they’re worth a try if you want to get a glimpse of admiration for their fine work.

 4. Le Buste de Charles Garnier: